sbl-sdsc/kg-import/README.md

 ![](docs/node_labels.png)

+8. Set the Graph Stylesheet

+Drag ```style.grass``` file from the ```styles``` directory onto the Neo4j Browser window to set the colors, sizes, and labels for the nodes.

-8. Now you are ready to explore the example database!
+9. Now you are ready to explore the example database!

 Double-click on Node Label `*(19)` to display all nodes in the example graph.
 Click on Patient `Jane` to show the properties of the node.